gboehl/dynare/doc/manual/source/the-model-file.rst

 .. command:: simul ;
              simul (OPTIONS...);

-    |br| Short-form command for triggering the computation of a
+    |br| This command is deprecated.
+It is strictly equivalent
-    deterministic simulation of the model.
-It is strictly equivalent to a call to ``perfect_foresight_setup`` followed by a call to ``perfect_foresight_solver``.
+    to a call to ``perfect_foresight_setup`` followed by a call to ``perfect_foresight_solver``.